aldebaran/libqi/doc/source/messaging/api/future.rst

 so you should not make any assumption about it, or about whether the callback is invoked synchronously to the Future end.

+.. _future-connect:

 connect() accepts extra arguments after the callback: values or placeholders that will be bound to the call(similarly to how *boost::bind* works).
-If the first argument is a boost::weak_ptr, or inherits from :cpp:class:`qi::Trackable`, then the callback will not be called if the weak_ptr cannot be locked, or if the Trackable was destroyed:
+If the first argument is a boost::weak_ptr, or inherits from `qi::Trackable`, then the callback will not be called if the weak_ptr cannot be locked, or if the Trackable was destroyed: